Predicting and

 Can antibiotic resistance be reversed?

-From species evolution and species interactions to whole community dynamics and stability
+From genomic evolution to species interactions and community dynamics

 Autonomous LLM-Driven Research — from Data to Human-Verifiable Research Papers